-A couple of weeks ago, I headed to the small city of Lausanne in Switzerland for a fleeting – and freezing – winter break.
+A few years ago, I headed to the small city of Lausanne in Switzerland for a fleeting – and freezing – winter break.
 I was there for the Christmas market, exploring Lausanne as a festive destination.
 And it wouldn’t be Christmas without some serious overeating!
 So, I also made sure to explore as much of the local food scene as I could, hunting out all the best restaurants in Lausanne.

 With a growing interest in seasonal, local produce and a real passion for Swiss flavours, Lausanne is a foodie’s paradise.
-To find the best Lausanne food, I pestered locals for some recommendations.
-Including lovely local shop owner Pauline, author of the fab mini guide Places We Love.
-This cute little book showcases Pauline’s hand-picked selection of the city’s best restaurants, bars, and boutique shops – some of which have made the cut on my own list…
+To find the best Lausanne food, I pestered locals for some recommendations, and ate my way around the city’s nicest foodie hotspots.
+Here’s my pick of the best!

 Café de Grancy